Vinay-Bajaj-1/Gait-analysis-in-Parkinsons-disease/README.md

 # Objective
-To develop a Machine Learning model that can predict freezing of gait in parkinson's disease.
+To develop a Machine Learning model that can predict freezing of gait in parkinson's disease using multimodal dataset.

 # Overview about the project